dr-leo/pandaSDMX/doc/index.rst

 - parse data and metadata in SDMX-ML (XML) or SDMX-JSON formats—either:

   - from local files, or
-  - retrieved from SDMX web services, with query validation and caching;
+  - retrieved from pandasdmx web services, with query validation and caching;

 - convert data and metadata into `pandas <http://pandas.pydata.org>`_ objects, for use with the analysis, plotting, and other tools in the Python data